Royalist Army in Exile

 The Royalist Army in Exile was the army formed by those loyal to Charles II from 1656 to 1660 during his exile from the throne.
-They were a mixture of Royalist troops from his three Kingdoms including men from England and Scotland, with the bulk being Catholics from Ireland, many of whom had previously served in the Irish Confederate armies.
+They were a mixture of Royalist troops from his three Kingdoms.
+It included men from England and Scotland, but the bulk were Catholics from Ireland, many of whom had previously served in the Irish Confederate armies.

 Background

 Charles had been living in exile in France since his escape following the defeat at Worcester.
 However the Treaty of Paris between France and Oliver Cromwell's English Commonwealth forced him to leave the French capital.
 He signed the Treaty of Brussels with Spain, committing to raise forces for their war with France.
 Exiled Royalists had been living on the continent since the defeat of their cause, while many former Irish Confederates had taken up service as mercenaries following the Cromwellian conquest of Ireland.
 Whole Irish regiments were serving in the French Army as was Charles' younger brother James, Duke of York.